Building Description Kingston Train Station, South Kingston Rhode Island

 When the station was originally built it had a projecting, concave-curved canopy on all four sides, supported by ornamental, angular, Stick-Style brackets finished with a simple chamfer, approximately 10' on center.
 The canopy at the track (west) side was replaced with a shed-roof style canopy extension in 1904 that extended south along the platform approximately 200 feet.
 It was supported by slim square chamfered piers with simple flared brackets.
 The shed-roof canopy was originally sheathed with pressed tin resembling shingles.
 This canopy was removed as a component of the 1994 repairs.
 The canopy along the east elevation was removed sometime after 1955.
 The canopy at the north gable end of the station was heavily damaged by the 1988 fire, while the original canopy remains at the south gable end.
 A concave-curved canopy matching the original at the south elevation was restored at the north, east, and west elevations in 1994.

 The interior is simple in plan.
 At the north and south ends of the building are spacious passenger waiting rooms measuring 30' 5" x 28' 10".
-The rooms are almost identical except for a small, flat roofed extension to the ticket office which projects into the north waiting room.
+The rooms are almost identical except for a small, flat-roofed extension to the ticket office which projects into the north waiting room.
 This feature, designed to house the telegraph office, may be original.
 The waiting rooms have high ceilings lighted by first floor, dormer, and gable windows.
 History holds that one waiting room was for men and their families, while the other was for "alone ladies".

-The two waiting rooms are separated by a small service core which housed the stationmaster's office with ticket windows to both waiting rooms, a hallway connecting the two waiting rooms, toilet rooms, storage spaces, stairs to the cellar heating plant, and access to a second floor private office.
+The two waiting rooms are separated by a small service core that housed the stationmaster's office with ticket windows to both waiting rooms, a hallway connecting the two waiting rooms, toilet rooms, storage spaces, stairs to the cellar heating plant, and access to a second-floor private office.
 The second floor is reported to have once been used as sleeping quarters by train crewmen between shifts.
 Later renovations of the toilet rooms necessitated the removal of the original stair which has rendered these upper rooms accessible only by ladder.

 Much of the original interior detailing remains intact except for that portion of the north waiting room damaged by fire.
 The room rises approximately 20' under the gable roof to an area of flat plaster ceiling.
 Single dormer windows on the east and west elevations and a single window in the north gable end bring light into the room.
 Remaining hinge hardware suggests that all of these windows had shutters.
-At the center of the north end i-s an oriel window.
+At the center of the north end is an oriel window.
 There had been a faux window of matching size covered over with wood shutters on the interior south wall, of which only the casing remains since the fire.
 The center panel of the oriel window originally contained a tall, framed mirror.
 This was damaged by the 1988 fire and has since been removed.

 Originally, the south waiting room was almost the mirror image of the north waiting room with the only significant difference being the lack of an extension to the ticket office in this space.
 This room, however, has been subdivided with temporary partitions and lowered ceilings.
 Much of the work was completed in the 1970s to provide expanded ticket office and storage space.
 The machinery from the switching tower was moved inside the station, to the south waiting room in 1983 or 1984.
 Additional work was undertaken after the 1988 fire to provide a temporary waiting room.